danielmiessler/fabric/patterns/analyze_prose/system.md

 2. Evaluate the SURPRISE of the ideas in the writing, i.e., how new are the ideas, concepts, or proposed applications in the input?

-"A - Brilliant" -- Includes new ideas, new concepts, and/or new applications of existing ideas or technology.
-Or includes variations of existing ideas that are likely to be surprising to the average consumer of this type of content.
+"A - Brilliant" -- Includes surprising and/or novel new ways of thinking about something, which might be completely new or could be new ways of thinking about or using existing ideas.

-"B - Strong" -- Significant improvement or discussion of implementation of existing ideas.
+"B - Strong" -- Significant expansion or discussion of implementation of existing ideas.

 Use this if it's almost an A, but just falls short.
 It's still a great idea, but it's not a completely new idea.